-For most of us, heating costs go up in the winter, even when it's warmer than expected.
+For most of us, heating costs go up in the winter.
 And if you rely mostly on electric baseboard heaters, they probably make up a big part of your annual electricity bill – sometimes as much as 44%.
 But fear not, we’re here to provide some tips on how to maximize the efficiency of your baseboards and help you cut back on winter heating costs.

 1. Reduce window drafts

 If your baseboards are located under windows (most are to counteract the cold, dense air near said windows), reducing drafts from your windows with window film and coverings, such as blinds or curtains, will allow the necessary airflow from your baseboard to heat the room quicker and more efficiently.

 Heating costs rise about 5% for every degree above 20°C (68°F).
 Most people often set their thermostat higher than it needs to be.